JOIN THE SCOTLAND COMMITTEE

 Welcome to the application page to volunteer for a position on the SYP Scotland Committee.

-Open roles and descriptions, as well as application forms, can be found at the bottom of this page.
+Open roles and descriptions, as well as application forms, can be found further down on this page.

 Positions on the Scotland Committee are open to applicants based in Scotland (or currently working/studying remotely at a Scottish institution – although please note the applicants for some committee roles will be required to be 100% Scotland based).
 If you wish to apply to be a member of one of the other committees (Ireland, London, North, Oxford, South West, Wales, or the UK central committee) return to the main Volunteer with the SYP page.